Nortalle/PROJECTOR_NETWORK_CONTROL_CLAXAN/README.md

 ![ProjectorNetworkControl](./pictures/ProjectorNetworkControl.JPG)

-But, with this interface, we can only control one projector at a time, so I began my journey on analysing the protocol to produce an app that can control more than one projector
+But, with this interface, we can only control one projector at a time, so I began my journey on analyzing the protocol to produce an app that can control more than one projector

-## Authentification
+## Authentication

 For this model the credentials are :